-While she wasn’t teaching that year, she grew curious about the technology’s capabilities when she returned to the classroom.
-Bradley fed a couple of problem sets from her geoscience class — that had definitive right and wrong answers — to the software.
-After grading the machine’s responses, she determined ChatGPT would earn a C. “It didn’t seem like that big of a threat at the time,” she told the Record.
+After OpenAI released ChatGPT in November 2022, Assistant Professor of Geosciences Alice Bradley first played around with it — “making ridiculous pictures to send to friends when there wasn’t a Bitmoji to do the job,” she said.
+Though she wasn’t teaching that year, she grew curious about the technology’s capabilities when she returned to the classroom the following fall.
+Bradley fed a couple of problem sets from her geoscience class — ones with had definitive right and wrong answers — to the software.
+And after grading the machine’s responses, she determined ChatGPT would earn a C. “It didn’t seem like that big of a threat at the time,” she told the Record.

 While Bradley was relatively unfazed by the innovation, in the past two years, AI has steadily made its way into syllabi and classrooms throughout the College.
 In May 2023, Dean of the College Gretchen Long formed an ad hoc committee to study concerns about academic integrity following the rise of the software.
 Seven months later, a co-chair of the Honor and Discipline committee reported that between a fifth and a third of all cases the committee was hearing concerned suspected violations of AI policies.
-And in September, the Washington Post called AI an “existential threat to colleges.”
+And in September, a Washington Post op-ed called AI an “existential threat to colleges.”

+In a Record survey of 102 professors teaching courses this semester, 78 percent said that their syllabi mentioned AI, and 63 percent said they dedicated class time to discussing the technology.
+In interviews, professors across all three divisions shared vastly different opinions on the technology.
+Some decried the potential fraying of the College’s academic fabric, while others expressed deep excitement about the new kinds of study unlocked by AI.
 Assistant Professor of Computer Science Katie Keith, whose research concerns machine learning and natural language processing, called AI’s widespread release a “paradigm shift” in higher education, comparing it to how the COVID-19 pandemic radically reshaped classroom procedures.

 “I thought, ‘This is exactly what AI is made for,’” he said.
 “You wouldn’t have to spend any time writing that paper if you just plugged the prompt into ChatGPT.”
 So for the assignment, Paul had his students do just that: Prompt the software to generate a paper.
 The twist?
 Students submitted a critique of the AI output as their midterm.

 Paul isn’t alone in redesigning assignments following the rise of AI.
-Owen Ozier, associate professor of economics, used to only assess students through open-book exams, encouraging students to use the vast array of resources at their disposal, just as he would if he were conducting his own scholarship.
+Owen Ozier, associate professor of economics, used to only assess students through open-book exams, encouraging them to use the vast array of resources at their disposal, just as he would if he were conducting his own scholarship.

 Keith, however, has taken a somewhat different approach.
-She said that “Data Structures and Advanced Programming,” her introductory computer science course, is likely structured in similar ways at colleges across the world — and as such, there’s an especially large amount of information available that AI could employ to assist students in their assignments.
+She said that “Data Structures and Advanced Programming,” her introductory computer science course, is structured in similar ways at colleges across the world — and as such, there’s an especially large amount of available information AI could employ to assist students in their assignments.
 That means she has to trust her students not to cheat on their homework, since it would be almost impossible to catch them.

 “I’ve been trying to give the message to students that if you take shortcuts at this stage in your education, then once you get to harder things, you won’t have that muscle,” she said, noting that she believes many students enter her course with good intentions but may turn to AI shortcuts in moments of high stress.
 And, like Ozier, she’s reverted back to pen and paper tests — even though she has never been a fan of “high-stakes exams” — because she sees them as the only way to assess whether students have internalized the knowledge necessary to proceed to more advanced classes in the department.

-Several faculty members called AI a “tool,” likening the software to a variety of other classroom implements — like graphing calculators, thesauruses, encyclopedias, or Google.
+In interviews, several faculty members called AI a “tool,” likening the software to a variety of other classroom implements — like graphing calculators, thesauruses, encyclopedias, or Google.
 Some of these tools have faded from relevance as more advanced technology has become available, but none destabilized the fundamentals of academia when they were launched.

 “The calculator didn’t make math go away,” Ozier said.
 “That’s my strongest argument and my most useful guidepost in thinking about what AI will do.”

+Many faculty members even noted that, as they have become more familiar with AI, they have incorporated it into their own teaching and research practices.
 “I love using ChatGPT to code in R, but that’s because I already know how to code in R, and I can fix any bugs that ChatGPT spits out more quickly than I can write my own R file,” Liz Upton, assistant professor of statistics, wrote in an email to the Record.

 Lecturer in English Ezra Feldman said that he recently used AI ahead of a class session for his course “Writing Gender in Sci-Fi and Speculative Fictions,” asking the Google chatbot Gemini to create five fictionalized characters for his students to use as the starting point for an in-class exercise about plot design.

 Cassandra Cleghorn, senior lecturer in English and American studies, has also incorporated AI into her courses — but rather than encouraging students to use it to assist with their standard academic work, she designed a workshop to demonstrate its limitations.

 In her course “Expository Writing,” a 100-level English seminar in which many students write their first college papers, Cleghorn closely coaches her students through their first writing assignment.

-“It was, truly, for many of them, one of the first times they had ever had an original thought — not saying what they thought the teacher wanted them to say or writing to the exam,” she said of the assignment, in which students submit an initial draft of the paper and then receive extensive feedback from her.
+“It was, truly, for many of them, one of the first times they had ever had an original thought — not saying what they thought the teacher wanted them to say or writing to the exam,” she said of the assignment, where students submit an initial draft of the paper and receive extensive feedback to inform their revisions.

 After students submitted a final version of the essay, Cleghorn held a class session where students posed their original research questions and the paper’s parameters as a prompt to Gemini and evaluated the alternate essay that the AI software produced.

 “Sure enough, all of their papers come spitting out, and they start reading and giggling,” she said.
-Quotes were entirely fabricated, she added, and the reasoning was so circular it was close to nonsensical.
+Quotes were entirely fabricated, she noted, and the reasoning was so circular it was close to nonsensical.
 “In a matter of 15 minutes, they could see that this kind of paper was not going to work for this kind of class.”

 As faculty have navigated the new academic landscape with AI, the Rice Center for Teaching — a College office that helps faculty develop their teaching — has organized a series of lunchtime workshops for professors to hear from AI experts and share ideas about implementing AI policies in their courses.